jbroadway/saasy/README.md

 4. Copy the included `saasy.html` into your `layouts` folder.
 5. In the global `conf/config.php` set the `default_handler` to `"saasy/index"`,
    and set the `default_layout` to `"saasy"`.
-6. Go to Tools > SaaS Manager to install the database schema for organizations and accounts.
+6. Go to Tools > SaaS Manager to install the database schema for customers and accounts.

 ## To do

-* Enforce account limits
+* Enforce customer account limits
 * Documentation/examples

-## Future
+* Billing/subscription management

-* Admin dashboard to manage organizations and accounts
+* Admin dashboard to manage customers and accounts
 * Customizable theme colours
-* Billing/subscription management

 ## Customization